-Each CBE lasts for one hour and is made up of 50 multiple choice questions, where you are asked to identify the correct response from a choice of four, and multiple response questions, where you are asked to identify several correct responses from a choice of up to six.
+Each CBE lasts for one hour and is made up of 50 multiple choice questions, where you are asked to identify the correct response from a choice of four, and multiple response questions, where you are asked to identify the correct responses from the choices provided.
 All questions have the same value towards your overall mark.

 Each CBE is preceded by a short non-timed, non-scored tutorial in order for you to familiarise yourself with the computer testing environment.

 To pass a CBE you will need to correctly answer 30 out of the 50 questions set.

 What do I need to study to pass the CBEs?

 All questions in the Professional Responsibilities & Ethics CBE are drawn from the following manual Professional Responsibilities and Ethics for Tax Practitioners - Third Edition.
 The syllabus provided in this manual will be valid for examinations up to 1 March 2018.

 A free supplement is available if you intend to sit the CBE according to Scots Law.